Monte-Christo/dockerdevenv/ReadMe.md

 # Instructions

-Important: Create project using all lowercase letters or else bad things will happen
+Important: Create project using all lowercase letters or else bad things will happen.
+Caution: Carefully distinguish your local VS Code instance from your Docker Dev Env instance.

 dotnet new dockerdevenvdemo
 git init